zense/IIITB-StudentKit/docs/faq.md

   the city and boasts of having the headquarters of Infosys, Wipro etc.
   Hence facilities like reasonable food outlets, hospitals, hotels etc. are all very easily reachable.

+  Electronics City is in the South-Eastern part of Bangalore

 11. **How many months vacation do students generally get?**